GitHubSanti/liri-node-app/README.md

 ## liri-node-app (Language Interpretation and Recognition Interface)
-**PURPOSE:** This is a CLI app that recognizes four commands (concert-this, spotify-this-song, movie-this, do-what-it-says) listed below and gives back data:
+**PURPOSE:** This is a CLI app that recognizes four commands ('concert-this', 'spotify-this-song', 'movie-this', 'do-what-it-says').
+These commands will bring back different information.
+Read below to learn about the syntax used for these commands and the information retrieved.

 ***concert-this***
 ###### COMMAND LINE SYNTAX: node liri.js concert-this <artist/band name here>